beckswu/beckswu.github.io/_posts/2018-09-23-linear-algebra.markdown

 ## Eigenvector & Eigenvalue

+<span style="color: red">注:</span> eigenvalues & eigenvectors only apply to square matrix.
+For non-square matrices we use singular values

 If T is a linear transformation from a vector space V over a field F into itself(V) and $$\vec v$$ is a not a zero vector, then  $$\vec v$$ is an __eigenvector__ of T if  $$T\left(\vec v\right)$$  is a scalar multile of v.
 It can be written:

 $$ T\left(\vec v \right) = \lambda \vec v $$